delphicventurescode/hunda_poezio_public/interpretations_TanjoreHaiku.md

 ### ✨ Commentary

 - **Sound, sculpture, and motion** blend in a moment of quiet reverence.
 - The “dancer held still” evokes both stone carvings and the idea of time suspended.
+Is it a real dancer?
+Or is it one set in stone?
 - This haiku reflects the aesthetic spirit of Chola architecture and temple life — rhythm frozen in stone.

 📘 Part of the [_mjolnir_poeto_](#) project — a multilingual haiku series using **Esperanto** to reflect on world heritage and imagination.